vfp9/intl/readme.md

 ### General issues

-- Do you understand the importance of balance between maintaining the installed base and serving new users in new locales?
+- Do you understand the importance of balance between maintaining the installed base and serving new users in new 语言环境?

 - Is your functional analysis thorough enough to identify all the cultural elements you are likely to encounter, and has the effort